devcurmudgeon/ybd/readme.md

     kbas/config/kbas.conf

+NOTE:

-NOTE: the default password is 'insecure' and the uploading is disabled unless you change it.
+- the default password is 'insecure' and the uploading is disabled unless you change 'insecure' to be something else.

+- you should probably configure HTTPS too, by setting up a certificate and private key.
+See the kbas/config/kbas.conf file for a basic example

 ```